bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 .. figure:: _static/Storage_List_Admin3.png

 Disks can be viewed as a list or as a grid of cards.
 Switch the view by clicking a view icon |view icon|/|box icon| in the upper-right corner.

-.. note:: If you have just started working with CloudStack and you do not have virtual machines yet, you have no disks in the list.
-Once you create a VM, a root disk is created for it automatically.
-Creation of an additional disk takes resources and requires expenses.
-Please, make sure you definitely need an additional data disk.

 Filtering of Drives
 """"""""""""""""""""""""""